ebenemfum/ArkesselNSSTrainee/README.md

 # ArkesselNSSTrainee
-This is a repository which contains various deliverables and notes of the Arkesel National Service Personnel Training Program 2023
+This is a repository which contains various deliverables and notes of the Arkesel Training Program 2023